Compiled by D. A. Sharpe

 Many people said they were cured of cancer by him.
 Wigglesworth, whose only training was as a plumber, described cancer as 'a living evil spirit', and insisted that many diseases were 'Satanic in origin'.

-He continued to minister until the time of his death on March 12, 1947.
+He continued to minister until the time of his earthly departure.
+Smith Wigglesworth graduated to Heaven March 12, 1947 at Wakefield, West Yorkshire County, England.

 Dwight Albert (D. A.) Sharpe